RICHMOND -- For much of its history, this town of 105,000 has grappled with unemployment, crime and poverty.

 Councilman Tom Butt has been a force in the city for years, largely thanks to better than 80 percent approval within his high-voting district of Point Richmond, where he owns a business, other properties and his home.

-He dismisses the notion that there is a divide between the Point and the rest
+He dismisses the notion that there is a divide between the Point and the rest of the city, or that his constituents have better representation.
+He says Boozé is just the latest in a long line of politicians pitting other neighborhoods against Point Richmond.

 "It's a bunch of bull, old-fashioned race-baiting," Butt said while munching on a sandwich named in his honor at local favorite Little Louie's.
 "I'm really tired of Point Richmond being used as a foil for their divisive agenda.
 Richmond is a city of neighborhoods, a city without a center, and Point Richmond is not the only place that's thriving."